 Tax incentives and/or other incentives for drivers of electric vehicles in 08701.

 ZEVs sold, rented, or leased in New Jersey are exempt from state sales and use tax.
-This exemption does not apply to partial ZEVs, including hybrid electric vehicles.
-ZEVs are defined as vehicles that meet California Air Resources Board zero emission standards for that model year.
-For a list of qualified ZEV, see the New Jersey Department of the Treasury ZEV Sales Tax Exemption website.
+This exemption is not applicable to partial ZEVs, including hybrid electric vehicles.
+ZEVs are defined as vehicles that meet California Air Resources Board zero emissions standards for that model year.
+For a list of qualifying ZEVs certified as such, see the New Jersey Department of the Treasury ZEV Sales Tax Exemption website.
 (Reference New Jersey Statutes 54:32B-8.55)

-New Jersey Turnpike Authority (Authority) allows qualified plug-in electric vehicles to travel in the HOV lanes located between Interchange 11 and Interchange 14 on the New Jersey Turnpike.
+New Jersey Turnpike Authority (Authority) allows qualified hybrid electric and plug-in electric vehicles to travel in the HOV lanes located between Interchange 11 and Interchange 14 on the New Jersey Turnpike.
 The Authority offers a 10% discount on off-peak New Jersey Turnpike and Garden State Parkway toll rates through NJ EZ-Pass for drivers of vehicles that have a fuel economy of 45 miles per gallon or higher and meet the California Super Ultra Low Emission Vehicle standard.
-For more information, see the Authority Travel Tools website.
+For more information and discount requirements, see the Authority Toll Rates website.
 (Reference 49 New Jersey Register 3236(b) and New Jersey Administrative Code 19:9-1.24)

-Port drayage trucks must meet or exceed Model Year 2010 engine federal emissions standards to access the Port Authority of New York & New Jersey (PAYNJ) marine terminals.
+Only trucks equipped with engines that meet or exceed Model Year (MY) 2007 engine federal emissions standards are allowed to access the Port Authority of New York & New Jersey (PAYNJ) marine terminals.
 Beginning January 1, 2018, port drayage trucks with MY 1993 and older engines are not authorized to access the PAYNJ marine terminals.
 Drayage trucks operating on liquefied or compressed natural gas, electricity, or hybrid electric technology are exempt from these requirements.
 For purposes of this rule, drayage trucks are defined as on-road vehicles with a gross vehicle weight rating of 33,001 pounds or greater and intended to load, unload, or transport cargo from PANYNJ terminals.
 Additional rules apply.
 For more information, see the PANYNJ website.

-The New Jersey Department of Environmental Protection and New Jersey Board of Public Utilities provide grants through the It Pay$ to Plug In: New Jersey’s Electric Vehicle Workplace Charging Grant Program (Program) to support plug-in electric vehicle adoption and EV charging station installation.
-Reimbursement grants are offered on a first-come, first-served basis for the cost and installation of eligible EV charging stations at workplaces, government and educational facilities, non-profits, and parking facilities.
+The New Jersey Department of Environmental Protection and New Jersey Board of Public Utilities provide grants through the It Pay$ to Plug In: NJ's Electric Vehicle Workplace Charging Grant Program (the Program) to support plug-in electric vehicle and EVSE adoption.
+Reimbursement grants are offered on a first-come, first-served basis for the cost and installation of eligible EVSE at workplaces, government and educational facilities, non-profits, and parking facilities.
 Funding up to $250 is available for each Level 1 EVSE installed and up to $5,000 for each Level 2 EVSE installed.
 The Program is part of New Jersey's Energy Master Plan.
 Funding for this program is not currently available (verified November 2017).
 For more information, including application and eligibility requirements, visit the Drive Green NJ website.

 A comprehensive list of electric vehicle (EV) charging stations in or near 08701 (Lakewood, NJ).
 Search and compare EV charging stations in communities across the U.S., and find a local station when you need to charge your electric car.